Carmel College, Oxfordshire: In popular culture

 The Mansion House was an old manor house with particular significance.
 Agatha Christie (who lived nearby in Wallingford) used it as the basis for the mansion in her 1952 play The Mousetrap.
 The headmaster's study was also the room used for the final briefing of the reconnaissance mission following the Dam Busters raid.
 There is a pillbox on the school grounds, beside the river.

 A scene in the 2011 film The Iron Lady, where Margaret Thatcher is perfecting her prime-ministerial voice, was shot on location in the synagogue of Carmel College.

 In 2013 and 2014 Kylie Minogue and the Kaiser Chiefs shot videos in the school's gym.

-In 2013/2014 Kate Bush used the site for band rehearsals for her "Before The Dawn" run of live shows at Hammersmith in London.

 In the 2016 film, Mindhorn, the Carmel College synagogue is used as the location for scenes depicting the exterior and interior of fictional civic hall offices on the Isle of Man (approx timestamp 00:53:40 and 01:08:40).

-Also in 2016, The Darkest Dawn on IMDB, the mansion house and gardens feature in the final 10 minutes of the film.

 The science fiction film, Annihilation (2018), starring Natalie Portman, uses the Carmel College swimming pool and other areas for scenes involving the Fort Amaya military base (approx timestamp 00:42:05-00:49:05).

 In 2017, the library of the mansion house was used for filming interior scenes of Stalin's living quarters in the film The Death of Stalin.

 In 2018, the art room in the teaching block, the interior of the Julius Gottlieb Gallery, the exterior and interior of the mansion house, the lake and the ruined church were used in scenes from BBC's production of John le Carré's The Little Drummer Girl.

 In 2020, the pool was used for the cover of the album Build a Problem by Dodie, as well as in photoshoots.